-The Post-Baccalaureate Certificate in Radiation Therapy Program is a full-time curriculum that comprises five semesters of intensive study and is equivalent to the junior and senior years of a baccalaureate program.
+The Master of Radiation Therapy Program is a full-time curriculum that comprises six semesters of intensive study.
 Students in the program can expect to be involved in either didactic classes or clinical rotations five days a week, Monday through Friday, for approximately 40 hours.
 Classes and clinical rotations are usually held during normal weekday business hours.
 The program does not offer weekend or online classes.

 The curriculum is a competency-based clinical learning experience that will prepare you to perform as an entry-level radiation therapist.
-As you begin the program, junior year courses will strengthen your knowledge of the health care industry, patient care, oncologic pathology, radiobiology, medical physics, sectional anatomy, and dosimetry.
-In your final year, senior level courses will integrate these ideas into more advanced concepts encompassing clinical oncology, treatment planning, patient simulation, and treatment delivery.
+As you begin the program, first-year courses will strengthen your knowledge of the health care industry, patient care, oncologic pathology, radiobiology, medical physics, sectional anatomy, and dosimetry.
+In your final year, second-year courses will integrate these ideas into more advanced concepts encompassing clinical oncology, treatment planning, patient simulation, and treatment delivery.

-From the spring of your junior year, your experiences in the classroom are complemented by hands-on clinical experience in radiation simulation, treatment, and patient care.
-Over the course of four terms, clinical rotations will give you the opportunity to achieve competence and confidence in the treatment of patients with ionizing radiation.
+From the summer of your second year, your experiences in the classroom are complemented by hands-on clinical experience in radiation simulation, treatment, and patient care.
+Over the course of three terms, clinical rotations will give you the opportunity to achieve competence and confidence in the treatment of patients with ionizing radiation.

 We’ve sequenced the curriculum to create an effective and efficient path for learning.
 Many of the courses in a given semester are prerequisites for the courses that follow in the next semester.
 Some sequencing may change from year to year without notice.
 Please note: If you’re a practicing radiographer who’s already taken radiation biology and pathology courses, you still need to take these courses in our program because of their focus on cancer treatment.

 Total Program Hours